-My research focuses on the design and practical realization of adaptive RF components for: i) next generation wireless communication transceivers with multi-functional and multi-standard operability and for: ii) electronic warefare systems that intelligently adapt to dynamically-located interferes.
-In particular, I look into novel RF design concepts that facilitate architectures with highly-miniaturized volume, multiple levels of transfer function adaptivity and combined RF signal processing actions.
+My research focuses on the design and practical realization of adaptive RF front-end passive components for: i) next generation wireless communication transceivers with multi-functional and multi-standard operability, ii) electronic warefare systems that intelligently adapt to dynamically-located interferes and for iii) broadband space communication systems with multi-octave spectrum coverage.
+In particular, I look into novel RF design concepts that facilitate architectures with highly-miniaturized volume, multiple levels of transfer function adaptivity and combined RF signal processing actions (i.e, filtering and matching, non-reciprocal RF filtering).
 Furthermore, I investigate low-cost, hybrid integration/manufacturing schemes that enable the realization of tunable RF components for frequencies as low as 10s of MHz to as high as 100 GHz.

 ECEN 2420 - Electronics for Wireless Systems

 Spring 2018 / Spring 2019 / Spring 2020

 Explores fundamental principles behind the operation of a radio, including a practical introduction to circuit elements.
 Covers the components and operation of a radio (transmitter and receiver) with simple signals.
 Students learn lab exercises the operation principles behind components of a complete practical radio system.